-The European initiative Nearly Zero Energy Hotels (neZEH) aims to support the European accommodation industry in accelerating the rate of refurbishment of existing buildings into Nearly Zero Energy Buildings (NZEB), providing technical advice to hoteliers for NZEB renovations, demonstrating the sustainability of such projects and challenging further large scale renovations through capacity building activities, showcasing best practices and promoting the front runners.
-Focusing especially on Small and Medium properties which represent 90% of the European hospitality market, neZEH counts 16 demonstration projects in European pilot hotels (in Croatia, France, Greece, Italy, Romania, Spain and Sweden) committed to large scale renovation plans to accomplish nZEB goals.
+Co-funded by the Intelligent Energy Europe Programme of the European Union neZEH's scope is to accelerate the rate of refurbishment of existing hotels into Nearly Zero Energy Buildings (nZEB), providing technical advice to hoteliers for nZEB renovations, demonstrating the sustainability of such projects, challenging further large scale renovations through capacity building activities, showcasing best practices and promoting the front runners.
+The project covers seven (7) EU countries: Greece, Spain, Italy, Sweden, Romania, Croatia, France and has a wide EU level impact.